-After graduating from Irmo High School, Tim went on to Brevard College in Brevard, N.C., where he played baseball for two years.
-After Brevard, he finished up college at Liberty University in Lynchburg, Va., and also played two more years of baseball.
+Tim spent two years at Brevard College in Brevard, N.C., and two years at Liberty University in Lynchburg, Va., playing baseball all four years.
 He has a Bachelor of Science in broadcast communications from Liberty University and a certificate of broadcast meteorology from Mississippi State.
 Tim is also a member of the American Meteorological Society and the National Weather Association.

-Tim got his start in television at WIS-TV in Columbia, S.C., as a news photographer between 2000 and 2002.
-Between 2002 and 2005, he was the morning and midday meteorologist at KLKN-TV Channel 8 in Lincoln, Neb., where he experienced enough snow in three years to last a lifetime.
+Tim got his start in television at WIS-TV in Columbia, S.C.
+From 2002 to 2005, he was the morning and midday meteorologist at KLKN-TV Channel 8 in Lincoln, Neb., where he experienced enough snow in three years to last a lifetime.
 While at Channel 8, Tim was part of the weather team who won the AP Award for Severe Weather Coverage of the Hallam Tornado in May 2004.
-This tornado was the widest on record at 2.5 miles.
+At the time, this tornado was the widest on record at 2.5 miles.

 "I've always had a fascination with severe weather," Tim said.
 "When I was growing up, my friends would get a real kick out of how I could name all the meteorologists on the Weather Channel.
 I make my wife very nervous when I go outside during thunderstorms with the video camera."